metacpan/metacpan-cpan-extracted/distros/C/CGI-Info/README.md

 Takes optional parameter cache, an object which is used to cache IP lookups.
 This cache object is an object that understands get() and set() messages, such as a [CHI](https://metacpan.org/pod/CHI) object.

+Takes optional parameter max\_upload, which is the maximum file size you can upload (-1 for no limit), the default is 512MB.

 ## script\_name